p4x/gandhi/README.md

 See CONTRIBUTING.md for more info.

-Fairly usual/straightforward guide to contributing: fork the repo, get the tests passing, add your changes, add tests that pass, push your fork and submit a pull request.
+Fairly usual/straightforward guide to contributing: fork the repo, get the tests passing, add your changes, add passing tests, push your fork and submit a pull request.

-Standing on the Shoulder of Open Source Giants
+On the Shoulder of Giants
 ----------------------------------------------

 We'd like to thank the creators of the following libraries and frameworks.
-Without their gracious contributions, Gandhi as such would not exist.
+Without their contributions, *Gandhi* would not be possible.

 + Ruby http://www.ruby-lang.org/
 + Ruby on Rails http://rubyonrails.org/